mas-the-spaz/BLFS-automation/README.rst

      -d PACKAGE, --download PACKAGE    Downloads a given BLFS package along with all of its dependencies.

-     -e PACKAGE, --everything PACKAGE  Downloads and installs the given package with all of it's dependencies.

      -f, --force                       Force package installation even though it is already installed

      -l PACKAGE, --list PACKAGE        Lists all of the dependencies for a given BLFS package in order of installation.